MagdyYacoub1/EmployeeLoginApp/README.md

 # EmployeeLoginApp
 Daily Login App For Employees.<br>
-  Enable employees to login and logout by using their own user name and password.<br>  In adition, the app uses face detection to verify the employee identity.
+  Enable employees to log in and log out by using their own username and password.<br>  In addition, the app uses face detection to verify the employee's identity.

 # Main Functionalities